Where alcohol is not allowed

 - Community gardens and horticulture displays

-You can bring and enjoy alcoholic beverages at some Vancouver parks and beaches.
+You can bring and enjoy alcoholic beverages at some Vancouver parks:

 - Act responsibly when drinking alcohol.
-Exercise caution when drinking alcohol on beaches and avoid entering the water when intoxicated.
+Exercise caution when drinking alcohol and avoid entering the water when intoxicated.
 Alcohol is not allowed in the water.

-- Avoid bringing glass beverage bottles and containers (alcoholic or not), and instead bring cans or reusable plastic or paper-based containers.
-According to the Parks Control By-law, glass beverage bottles and containers are not allowed in parks and beaches because of the risk of potential injury.
+- No glass beverage bottles and containers (alcoholic or not), and instead bring cans or reusable plastic or paper-based containers.
+According to the Parks Control By-law PDF file (7.3 MB), glass beverage bottles and containers are not allowed in parks and beaches because of the risk of potential injury.

 - Respect the park and other park users and help keep the spaces clean by properly disposing of trash or taking it away with you, sharing the space, and keeping noise and disturbances to a minimum.